ghoshs/language_detector/README.md

 - `python evaluate.py`: Generates accuracy scores for all languages from the prediction file.

+- The prediction overall accuracy (for 235 languages, and average of 62 texts per language) for the first 14703 lines in the test file `wili-2018/x_test.txt` is `0.886`.
+This increases with decreasing label space.

 __Note__: Evaluating on all 235 languages takes time since the prediction function is not optimized.
 Evaluating 500 texts for a language takes an average of 2 mins.